-The decision maker's decision is final, including the:
+The Secretary's decision is final, including the:

-- approval of the grant - grant funding amount to be awarded.
+- approval of the grant

+- grant funding amount to be awarded

+- terms and conditions of the grant.

 9. Notification of application outcomes

 We will write to you about the outcome of your application.
 If you are successful, you are advised of any specific conditions attached to the grant.